CLASSIC CAR RUN

 The only mandatory cost of this run is the £12 entry fee which pays for the A5 ring binder, the paper and ink and the rally plaque and cable ties.

 All other costs are optional.
-No money is needed by me until March 2022 and full refunds will be made for cancellations up to the end of June, after which the hotels and pubs are paid, and the route books are printed and rally plaques purchased.
+No money is needed by me until March 2022 and full refunds will be made for cancellations up to the middle of June, after which the hotels and pubs are paid, and the route books are printed and rally plaques purchased.

 Participants are responsible for booking their hotels but the money for the banquets is paid to me because not all diners are residents and it's impossible for the hotels to book people in for a meal when some are residents and others are not.